Roy Miller (American football)

-Roy Miller (born July 9, 1987) is a former American football defensive tackle who played nine seasons in the National Football League (NFL).
-He played college football at Texas, and was drafted by the Tampa Bay Buccaneers in the third round of the 2009 NFL Draft.
-He has also played for the Jacksonville Jaguars and Kansas City Chiefs.
+Roy Miller (born July 9, 1987) is an American former professional football player who was a defensive tackle for nine seasons in the National Football League (NFL).
+He played college football for the Texas Longhorns, and was selected by the Tampa Bay Buccaneers in the third round of the 2009 NFL draft.
+He also played for the Jacksonville Jaguars and Kansas City Chiefs.

-Early years
+Early life

 An army brat, Miller was born in Fort Lewis, Washington in 1987.
 His father was a soldier in the U.S. Army.
-His family lived in Fort Eustis, Virginia from 1989–1996 before moving to Killeen, Texas, when Miller was in middle school.
+His family lived in Fort Eustis, Virginia from 1989 to 1996 before moving to Killeen, Texas, when Miller was in middle school.
 Miller was a star at Shoemaker High School before moving on to the University of Texas at Austin.
 Miller was an All-American, two-time All-State and three-time All-District performer at defensive tackle and also played some offensive tackle.
 The All-Area Defensive MVP recorded 111 tackles with 10 sacks, 17 stops for loss, 19 pressures, six pass break-ups and two fumble recoveries, returning one 43 yards for a touchdown as a senior at Shoemaker.
 In three seasons, the team captain collected 264 tackles with 24 sacks.
 Roy was a prep All-American who earned practice MVP honors at the U.S. Army All-American Bowl.

 College career

+Miller attended the University of Texas at Austin from 2005 to 2008 where he won a National Championship, was the 2009 Fiesta Bowl Defensive MVP and was an All Big 12 defensive tackle.
+He helped the Longhorns to win four straight bowl games.
+As a freshman he helped the Longhorns win the Big 12, go undefeated and win the National Championship at the 2006 Rose Bowl.
+The next year he helped the Longhorns go 10-3 and beat Iowa in the Alamo Bowl.
+During his junior year in 2007 he earned All Big 12 Honorable Mention honors while helping Texas to a top 10 finish and a Holiday Bowl victory.
+In his senior year he was a First Team All-Big 12 selection as he captained the Longhorns to a 12-1 finish and a #3 final ranking following a 24-21 victory over Ohio State in the Fiesta Bowl.

-Miller attended the University of Texas at Austin from 2005–2008.
-At UT Roy was a member of UT's Athletics Director's Honor Roll, a prep honor roll student who was a three-time academic all-district selection, he was named to the National Honor Roll as a junior, was very active in UT's community service program and graduated with a degree in corporate communications.
-Roy was one of the strongest members of the UT squad.
-He played defensive tackle and short yardage fullback as a senior.
-He benched 500 lbs (227.3 kg), squatted 625 lbs (284.1 kg). and power cleaned 365 lbs (165.9 kg).
+At UT Roy was a member of UT's Athletics Director's Honor Roll and he was named to the National Honor Roll as a junior.

 During his years at UT Roy recorded 138 tackles, 25 TFL, 10 sacks, 44 pressures, six PBD, a forced fumble and a fumble recovery.

-He earned Fiesta Bowl Defensive MVP honors, was tabbed first-team All-Big 12 by the league's coaches.
+He ended his college career playing in the 2009 East-West Shrine Game.